 Eastern Tree Hyrax, Dendrohyrax valid, Udzungwa National Park

-Manyara Ranch Conservancy (2 nights, 2016): Cape Hare, Unstriped Ground Squirrel, Ochre Bush Squirrel, Wilson’s Spiny Mous, Least Gerbil, Fringe-tailed Gerbil, Natal Multimammate Mouse, East African Spring Hare, Common Genet, Cheetah, Banded Mongoose, White-tailed Mongoose, Aardwolf, Bat-eared Fox, Black-backed Jackal, Yellow-winged Bat, Senegal Galago, Olive Baboon, Vervet Monkey, Warthog, Giraffe, Grant’s Gazelle, Thomson’s Gazelle, Kirk’s Dik-dik, Lesser Kudu, Eland, Waterbuck, Blue Wildebeest, Impala, Burchell’s Zebra.
+Manyara Ranch Conservancy (2 nights, 2016): Cape Hare, Unstriped Ground Squirrel, Ochre Bush Squirrel, Wilson’s Spiny Mous, Least Gerbil, Fringe-tailed Gerbil, Natal Multimammate Mouse, East African Spring Hare, Common Genet, Cheetah, Banded Mongoose, White-tailed Mongoose, Aardwolf, Bat-eared Fox, Black-backed Jackal, Yellow-winged Bat, Senegal Galago, Olive Baboon, Vervet Monkey, Warthog, Masai Giraffe, Grant’s Gazelle, Thomson’s Gazelle, Thomas’s Dik-dik, Lesser Kudu, Eland, Waterbuck, Blue Wildebeest, Impala, Burchell’s Zebra.
 See the 2016 report report below.